Qazeer/InfoSec-Notes/Windows/Priv_Esc/2-Methodology.md

 *mingw*

-C code can be compiled on Linux for Windows using the  cross-compiler mingw:
+An exploit in C can be compiled on Linux to be used on a Windows system using the cross-compiler `mingw`:

 ```
 # 32 bits